wellingtonollv/wellingtonollv.github.io-mobileteste/README.md

 # mobileteste
-HTML and Css responsive site with Echarts to plot data
+HTML and SCSS responsive site with Echarts to plot data